Integral flow and cycle chip-firing on graphs: Introduction

-For the case of planar graphs we see that such a \emph{circuit $M$-basis} is given by the bounded faces (appropriately oriented) in some embedding of $G$, see Proposition \ref{prop:planarcircuit}.
-It is then natural to ask if any graph $G$ admits an $M$-basis consisting of only circuits.
-This question is wide open but in Section~\ref{sec:circuit} we show that such bases do exist for the case of $G = K_5$ and $G = K_{3,3}$ (found via a computer search).
+For the case of planar graphs we see that such a \emph{cycle $M$-basis} is given by the boundaries of the bounded faces (appropriately oriented) in some embedding of $G$, see Proposition \ref{prop:planarcircuit}.
+It is then natural to ask if any graph $G$ admits an $M$-basis consisting of only cycles.
+This question is still open but in Section~\ref{sec:circuit} we show that such bases do exist for the case of $G = K_5$ and $G = K_{3,3}$ (found via a computer search).